webcodr/server-runner/README.md

 server-runner -c config.yaml
 ~~~

-Default name of the config file is `servers.yaml`.
+Default name of the config file is `servers.yaml` in your current working directory.